zencart/documentation/content/user/speed/admin_slow.md

 In addition to the settings mentioned above, additional settings you may wish to change to improve admin performance are as follows:

 - Admin > Configuration > My Store > Show if version update available
-- Admin > Configuration > E-Mail Options > Audience-Select Count Display
+- Admin > Configuration > Email > Audience-Select Count Display

 Each of these settings has its own documentation.